 And be sure to check out his new project Net Comber here: netcomber.com

-About the Author: James Norquay is a well known Australian digital marketer, with over 7 years experience.
+About the Author: James Norquay is a well known Australian digital marketer and founder of Prosperity Media a High Performance SEO Agency in Sydney, with over 8+ years experience.
 James deals with Enterprise level projects from some of Australia & Asia Pacific’s largest corporations.
-You can find him online via: Twitter, Google+ and Linkedin or posting on his other blog backlinks.com.au.
+You can find him online via: Twitter, Google+ and Linkedin.

 Google has rolled out yet another feature onto Google+ been Google+ events, this new feature seems to be similar to Facebook events, yet some good features which set it apart from the Facebook offering.